-Some go about racking up their credit cards or taking out a second mortgage to get the old place fixed up to sell and assume everything they put into the house will increase the value of the house by that much if not more when it comes time to sell, but is this really the case?
+Some go about racking up their credit cards or taking out a second mortgage to get the old place fixed up to sell and assume everything they put into the house will increase the value of the house by that much if not more when it comes time to sell, and thereby recover their short-term investment.
+But is this really the case?

-According to this infographic the answer is no, it isn’t (click for a larger, more readable view).
+According to this infographic the answer is no, it isn’t (click on the picture for a larger, more readable view).
 At least not directly.
 Your average cost for hiring someone to remodel your kitchen is about $17,000 but your return on investment (ROI) is 70%, or $11,900.
 In other words, you are spending $17,000 to increase the value of your home $11,900, so you are losing $5100!
 Why would you want to do that?
-If you do the work yourself you might break even, assuming you don’t botch up the job.
+If you do the work yourself you might break even, assuming you have the expertise and don’t botch up the job.

 Kitchen Remodels Make Your House Sell Faster, Not for More

 If your real estate agent didn’t make this clear the main benefit of remodeling before selling is to eliminate barriers to buying your house for as many people as possible.
 If you have a kitchen in which for half of the people looking at your house it’s a deal breaker then it’s going to take that much longer to sell the place.
 And of course your realtor may end up showing it twice as many times in order to sell it so there’s definitely incentive on his or her part to get you to spend the money on your house.
 It’s to your realtor’s advantage.